gkthemac/image2drcs/README.md

 `-g, --global`\
 Set the DRCS source type in the output page to Global DRCS.
 Without this parameter the DRCS source type in the output page will be Normal DRCS.

+`-r, --reverse`\
+Invert all pixels.
+Only works for 2 colour Mode 0 PTUs.

 `-3, --mode3`\
 Write Mode 3 PTUs.
 The default is to convert 16 colour images to Mode 2 PTUs.
 A warning will be printed if the image has 4 colours or less.